Retrieve to Explain: Evidence-driven Predictions for Explainable Drug Target Identification: Introduction

 \section{Introduction}

 Language models can act as knowledge bases, supplying answers to factual user queries using only the learned parameters \cite{petroni2019language,brayne-etal-2022-masked}.
-They can also be provided with access to searchable knowledge bases to enable a retrieval-augmented approach to question answering \cite{chen2017reading,lewis2020retrieval,izacard2021leveraging}.
+They can also be provided with access to searchable knowledge bases for retrieval-augmented question answering \cite{chen2017reading,lewis2020retrieval,izacard2021leveraging}.

 Beyond answering factual queries, a searchable knowledge base could provide evidence for queries without known answers, including scientific research questions (e.g. \emph{What are some promising drug targets to treat rheumatoid arthritis?}).
-By proposing new hypotheses supported by both direct and indirect scientific evidence, AI models could facilitate the scientific discovery process \cite{paliwal2020preclinical,aliper2023prediction,sourati2023accelerating}.
+By proposing new hypotheses supported by both direct and indirect scientific evidence, AI models could facilitate scientific discovery \cite{paliwal2020preclinical,aliper2023prediction,sourati2023accelerating}.

-For high-stakes settings where acting on model hypotheses is costly or risky, an explainable model can mitigate risk by allowing a human expert to inspect the evidence and reasoning behind each prediction before acting on it (i.e. a human-in-the-loop setup).
+For high-stakes settings where acting on model hypotheses is costly or risky, an explainable model can mitigate risk by allowing a human expert to inspect the evidence and reasoning behind each prediction before acting on it (human-in-the-loop).
 Explainability can also help to identify model flaws or systemic biases, leading to improved performance and task alignment \cite{kulesza2015principles}.

 Here, we introduce \acrfull{ours}, an approach for language model prediction with faithful and quantitative explanations (Figure \ref{figure-easl-process}).
 Given a cloze-style user query, \acrshort{ours} first retrieves the most relevant evidence from an evidence corpus, partitioned according to each possible answer.
 We consider a set of answers comprised of named entities.
 The model then scores each answer based on its supporting evidence to generate a ranked list.
 The \acrshort{ours} architecture represents potential answers explicitly in terms of their supporting evidence.
 In particular, the feature space is the evidence itself, enabling explainability with feature attribution methods to infer the contribution of each piece of evidence to the prediction.
 Here, we use Shapley values \cite{shapley1953value,lundberg2017unified}.
 In addition to explainability, we show that this evidence-oriented approach allows model predictions to be updated without retraining by modifying the corpus, such as introducing new evidence.
 Since \acrshort{ours} can generate a score for every answer in the answer set, it is particularly applicable in human-in-the-loop scenarios where many potential hypotheses are prioritized for user review.